csev/dj4e/assn/dj4e_ads3.md

 Adding Favorites to the Ads Application
 -----------------------------------------

-In this section, you will pull bits and pieces of the `pics` sample application into your `ads` application to add support for an optional single picture per ad.
+In this section, you will pull bits and pieces of the `favs` sample application into your `ads` application to add support for logged in users to "favorite" and "un-favorite" ads.

 (1) Add this to your `ads/model.py`, talking inspiration from `dj4e-samples/favs/models.py`